bgithub1/javaListsInMeteor/README.md

 javaListsInMeteor
 ====================

-javaListsInMeteor is contains 2 Maven projects:
+javaListsInMeteor contains 2 Maven projects:
    1.  jddpclient - a basic Meteor DDP client;
    2.  java-lists-in-meteor - contains classes that allow you to send, receive java.util.list items to/from the Meteor project SubscriptTables,  and susbscribe to changes that occur on SubscriptTables.